HPCL/pedestrian-counting/README.md

   * a couple functions that I wanted to have available in multiple places

 ## Also good to mention
-  * make sure you add the opencv stuff to you path: [path to opencv]/include
+  * make sure you add the opencv stuff to your path: [path to opencv]/include
     * in our case /usr/local/packages/opencv/include
+    * or do the -I thing when compiling
+    * also -L for the libraries

 ## Acknowledgements
 ### Much of this code is based on helpful tutorials available here: